 The artist’s work is on permanent display at the Singapore Science Centre, and is shown at art fairs across the globe, from Hong Kong to Los Angeles, New York and London.
 In 2021, four of his large-scale dogs were on display at Covent Garden in central London, raising £1,160 for the Blue Cross pet charity.
-The installation has currently taken over the Westgate shopping centre in Oxford, where you can help us to donate £1 by adding a post to Twitter, Facebook or Instagram with the hashtag #castle4bluecross.
+The dogs have also raised money by visiting Birmingham Dogs' Home and Birmingham Children's Hospital.

 Sebastian says: “I would describe my work as innovative, modern Pop Art.
 My work fits exactly where we are now in this modern Pop Art world."